-It is unknown whether these preliminary analysis domain selection criteria provide an optimal balance between the probability of detection, the false alarm rate, and computational time.
-However, they will be shown to be appropriate for the case examined herein.
+It is unknown whether these preliminary analysis domain selection criteria provide an optimal balance between the probability of detection. the false alarm rate. and computational time.
+However, they will be shown to be appropriate for the cases examined herein.
 If future experiments reveal that a large number of analysis domains will inevitably be required in some cases, then parallel processing (e.g. using one processor per grid of analysis domains) could be used to produce acceptable computational wall clock times.

+3.2.
 Cost function computation and minimization

-Within each analysis domain, the discrepancies (squared) between the observed and model-predicted radial wind fields are summed over the spatial-temporal domains of N radars, each scanning in range r, azimuth $\theta$ and elevation angle $\phi$ .
+Within each analysis domain, the (squared) discrepancies between the observed and model-predicted radial wind fields are summed over the spatiotemporal domains of N radars, each scanning in range r, azimuth θ and elevation angle φ .
 By taking the translation of the broadscale flow and vortex into account, discrepancy calculations for the radial wind model can be performed at the same locations and times as the observations.
-Since radar resolution volumes increase in size with distance from the radar.
-Doppler observations velocity become representative of winds over a larger region as range increases.
-A range-weighting factor, $r_n^2/r{mean}^2$ , is introduced to account for this.
+Since radar resolution volumes increase in size with distance from the radar, Doppler velocity observations become representative of winds over a larger region as range increases.
+A range-weighting factor, r_n^2/r{mean}^2 , is introduced to account for this.

-The cost function J accounting for the discrepancies between the observed and model-predicted radial wind fields can therefore be represented by where M is the total number of full volume scans (temporal sum) and $r_n$ is the radial distance of an observation point from the $n^{\text{th}}$ radar (the range-weighting factor is appropriately modified in experiments with real data as described above).
+The cost function J accounting for the discrepancies between the observed and model-predicted radial wind fields can therefore be represented by where M is the total number of full volume scans (temporal sum) and r_n is the radial distance of an observation point from the n^{th} radar.
 J provides a useful way to quantitatively compare the quality of retrievals for different experiments, and, when appropriately normalized, can be used to calculate the mean model error per radar grid point.

-$$J \equiv \sum{n=1}^{N} \sum{m=1}^{M} \sum{\phi} \sum{\theta} \sum{r} \left( \frac{r_n}{r{mean}} \right)^2 (V_r^{obs} - V_r^{mod})^2$$ (2)
+$$J \equiv \sum{n=1}^{N} \sum{m=1}^{M} \sum{\phi} \sum{\theta} \sum{r} \left(\frac{r_n}{r{mean}} \right)^2 (V_r^{obs} - V_r^{mod})^2$$ (2)

 The cost function J is minimized to retrieve the set of parameter values producing the least squares error in the model wind (best fit between model and observed winds).
 In view of (2) and the location of the model parameters in (1), our minimization problem is highly non-linear.
 Conjugate gradient minimization methods have proven useful for such problems.
-The minimization algorithm used in this study is the Polak-Ribiere (1969) method, a robust and efficient variant of the Fletcher and Reeves (1964) algorithm. both methods, the search direction is reset to that of steepest descent (with all previous direction and gradient information being discarded) every p iterations, where p is the number of model parameters.
+The minimization algorithm used in this study is the Polak-Ribiere (1969) method, a robust and efficient variant of the Fletcher and Reeves (1964) algorithm.
+In both methods, the search direction is reset to that of steepest descent (with all previous direction and gradient information being discarded) every p iterations, where p is the number of model parameters.